lukelovekin/Cars4Ads-Project-and-Docs/README.md

 ## Functionality and Features

-Using Ads4Cars, from the home page, anyone can see all posts created by other users but once the user logs in they can also contact the owner of the posts as well as create their own posts.
-The drivers posts will include details about the driver like where they're located, what car they have for advertising, where they travel often as well as the price the happy to advertise for.
+Using Ads4Cars, from the home page, anyone can see all posts created by other users with the ability to filter driver or advertiser only ads.
+Once the user logs in they can create their own posts as well as contact the owners of other posts, whether its via a comment on their post page or contacting them using their contact details also shown on their post page.
+The drivers posts will include details about the driver like where they're located, what car they have for advertising, where they travel often as well as the price they're happy to advertise for.
 The advertisors add will include information like, where they are looking for a driver, ideal size of business logo, price they're willing to pay.
-Both groups of poster will be able to attach images for a more succesful post. ***As well as***
+Both groups of posters will be able to attach images for a more succesful post.

 <details open>
 <summary>Webpage Features</summary>

-- create account with secure password (user account)
+- Create account with a secure password
-- authentication and authorisation (explain)
+- Authentication upon sign in
-- CRUD posts (explain)
+- Authorisation.
+    - Allowing only owners of posts to edit and delete their posts
+    - Allowing only users signed in to make new posts and comment on others posts
+- The ability to create, read, update and delete posts and comments
-- scroll through other posts
+- View everyones posts on the homepage
-- message an owner of an add
+- Contacting the owner of an add via comments.
-- category search (driver, advertisor, state)
-- image upload
-- *** add or remove extra features here***
+- Filter ads buy driver ads or advertisers ads
+- Upload many images to posts to help with the advertisement of an ad.
 </details>

 ##	User Stories